Pian0Dan/Research-Proposal/README.md

   group is particularly small, seeing how it is represented in panels;
   what about if one is very large?
 What if both are present?
 Different response rates?
 Different sample sizes?

+## Week 8

+### For discussion
+- Interactive tool for visualisation; generate lottery -> store lottery -> input a seed number -> generate associated panel -> visualise panel against population
+- Thinking ahead to generalisation; in real world, we won't have access to rich intersection data--think census; only have age, gender, tenure, education disjointly
+    - My thinking is that we suggest using the survey intersection representation as a proxy for the population intersection representation; though, with particularly small datasets, this could skew pretty easily, but is maybe still better than absolutely nothing?
+    - Will see how closely this happens naturally within simulation, I guess

+### Plan
+-